 A similar conclusion can be drawn for the trading day variables.
 These also are only significant for LNPERKSI and LNACCKSI.
-The composition of a month in terms of weekdays and weekend days therefore mainly influences the number of persons killed or seriously injured, which confirms our expectations for Belgium.
-Weekend crashes are frequently observed, and mostly with fatal consequences.
-The trading day variable can be used to quantify the number of fatalities that can be expected from an extra weekend day in the month.
+The composition of a month in terms of weekdays and weekend days therefore influences the number of persons killed or seriously injured, which confirms our expectations for Belgium.
+Weekend crashes are frequently observed, mostly with fatal consequences.
+The trading day variable can be used to quantify the number of fatalities expected from an extra weekend day in the month.
 As an example, compare the months of August in the years 1997 and 2000.
 In the first year, we count 21 weekdays and 10 weekend days.
 For this month, the variable TD{AUG97} equals -4.
 The same month in 2000 has 23 weekdays and only 8 weekend days.
 Therefore, TD{AUG00} equals 3.
 Given a parameter estimate of -0.0057 for the model LNPERKSI, we have an effect on the logarithm of 0.0228 for August 1997, and -0.0171 for August 2000.
 Applying the exponential function results in an increase of persons killed and seriously injured of exp(0.0228)-1=2.3% for August 1997, and a decrease of 1-exp(-0.0171)=1.7% for August 2000.
 Note that this is only the effect attributable to the trading day pattern.
 Comparing two months with 9 and 10 weekend days respectively, results in a global increase in victims of 2%, all other things being equal.
 Given the high number of victims in Belgium (a monthly average of 1169 killed or seriously injured over the analysis period), this percentage is not negligible.
 This is an interesting instrument for policy makers.
 The models allow measuring the number of victims that can be expected based on calendar structure.
 If we start a month with more weekend days, safety campaigns can be directed towards the group of people that is likely to be on the road on Saturdays or Sundays.

 The last variable in the model is the measure of "heavy traffic".
 This variable is significant for all road safety outcomes, with a negative sign.
-For example, if a month counts one extra day with heavy traffic, the number of fatalities decreases by 1.23%, all other things being equal.
+For example, if a month counts one extra day with heavy traffic, the number of fatalities decreases by 1-exp(-0.0124)=1.23%, all other things being equal.
 This may look counterintuitive at first sight, but can easily be explained.
 In periods of heavy traffic, caused by public or national holidays and Christian holy days, large concentrations of traffic can be found in Belgium, mainly on the main roads.
 Although many people travel, the road seems to be quite safe because of congestion or slow traffic.
 Our variable therefore is not a real measure of traffic exposure, but an indication of the level of traffic concentration.
 Clearly the months with less concentration are also less safe.

-Evaluation of forecast accuracy
+5.3 Evaluation of forecast accuracy

-Next to the explanatory power of the models, we are interested in the foresting accuracy.
-The best predictive model will not necessarily be the best in forecasting.
-Model fit offers no guarantee for good predictions.
 To test the forecasting accuracy of our models, we kept the years 2001 and 2002 out of the training set, and these years are only used for forecasting.
 The forecasts of the models for the years 2001 and 2002 are shown in FIGURE 2.
 Although it is difficult to assess forecasting accuracy on the basis of a graphical representation, it can be seen that the confidence intervals for the predictions from the regression models are smaller than those from the ARIMA models.
 To quantify the forecast accuracy, we computed two measures that can be used to compare the forecasts of different models on the same data set.
-The first one is called the Mean Absolute Percentage Error or the MAPE (Makridakis et al., 1998).
+The first one is called the Mean Absolute Percentage Error or the MAPE (14).
 It is calculated as follows: